drangar/usecases/governance.md

+# Goal
+To quickly setup and show the outcome/possibilities around Data Governance with our Data & AI platform.
+One would benefit from using the very intiutive User Interface we have that serves the different personas using the platform.

 # Establishing data governance
 Data Governance is a much talked about topic in every enterprise, yet there is some level of confusion of what governance means and more importantly where/how to get started.
 Data governance involves the following steps
 - Creating Project, a container for enterprise assets and a mechanism for collaboration.